bittergourd9875/Soft-information-in-financial-distress-prediction/README.md

 `data/`: data sets.

-`main.py`: output the results of the 7 models 20 times and output the results to output.txt.
+`main.py`: output the results of the 7 models 20 times and output the results to `output.txt`.

 ## Usage